Vyral/andy-cleaves-recruiting/_posts/2019-01-31-an-elite-agent-success-story-bryan-van-zee.md

 We’ve got an amazing story to share with you today.
 Meet Bryan Van Zee.
 Bryan is a new agent who closed 15 transactions in his first year and is well on his way to close even more soon.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:&nbsp;**
+Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**

 0:35 - Bryan talks about his first three months in the real estate business